 Pavlov’s Dog is a simple psychology experiment whereby a dog is conditioned to associate the ringing of a bell with food, and thereby salivate.
 Well, Pavlov’s Duck serves up some tasty tucker worth salivating over too.
 Located in a chic, Bohemian-feel warehouse on Smith Street, you’ll find delicious brunch items fused with classic Sri Lankan hawker foods.
 It’s a hipster’s paradise.

 Ordered the potato and fish fritter aka French Lanky for brunch.
 I really enjoyed the flavours, although there may be some who may think the fish taste is too strong.
 The Asian tabouli and soft boiled egg was a nice accompaniment to the croissant.
-Would definitely come back to try something else.<br/><br/>PS It also had a kids menu and clean facility to change nappies.
-Great place to hang out for those with young children!
+Would definitely come back to try something else.

 We read about this cute and cosy little cafe offering srilankan food options and we decided to try it out for dinner.
 We tried the hoppers, the chicken roti roll and the fish cutlets.
 The hoppers were good but the accompaniments they were served with were some what bland.
 The chicken roti roll was hard and uncooked around the edges.
 The fish patties tasted like average tuna patties.
 Overall, food was quite unimpressive.
 Drinks on the other hand were amazing.
 Loved the Prana Chai and the green juice!!